dakshshah96/awesome-startup-credits/README.md

 ### Cloud Database

+- [MongoDB Startup Accelerator](https://www.mongodb.com/startup-accelerator) - The MongoDB Startup Accelerator offers access to MongoDB Atlas, the fully-managed global cloud database, and support to help startups build and scale their businesses.

 ### Email Delivery

 - [Postmark](https://postmarkapp.com/for/bootstrapped-startups#pricing) - If you’ve launched your product, are charging for it, and haven’t taken outside investment, contact the Postmark support team and they'll give you $75 account credit to help with your email costs.